HarryKodden/SRAM-Token-Service/wrapping.md

 }
 ```

-Now the Service requests Vault to unwrap the received wrapped token using this client_token:
+Now the Service requests Vault to unwrap the received wrapped token using this **client_token**:

 ```
 curl --request POST \